n4ze3m/dialoqbase/README.md

 docker compose up -d
 ```

-4. Open the browser and go to `http://localhost:3000`
+4. Open your browser and go to `http://localhost:3000`.

-5. Login with the default credentials
+5. Log in using the default credentials:

 ```bash
 username: admin
 password: admin
 ```

-_important: change the default credentials after the first login_
+_Important: After the first login, remember to change the default credentials._

 ## Features

-- Create custom chatbots with your own knowledge base (website and text)
+- Create custom chatbots with your own knowledge base

-- Use the power of powerful LLMs to generate responses (currently only supports OpenAI API)
+- Utilize powerful language models to generate responses

-- Using PostgreSQL for vector search and storing the knowledge base (you don't need another vector database)
+- Utilize PostgreSQL for vector search and storing the knowledge base (eliminating the need for an additional vector database)

 ## Stack